UPDATED: April 21, 2022

 A financial advisor can help you determine what type of investment strategy will benefit you over the long-term.
 They can also offer assistance with retirement planning, tax planning, and basic personal finance questions.

 Investing is no longer an activity reserved for the wealthy or elite.
 Anyone with a smartphone and a few dollars can become an investor.
-And given that investing is one of the best ways to increase wealth, there’s no reason why you can’t get started today.
-Do your research and seek out help if you need it, but remember that the longer you wait, the less time your money has to compound and grow!
+Regular systematic investing is one of the best ways to increase wealth, there’s no reason why you can’t get started today.
+Do your research and seek out help if you need it, but remember that the longer you wait, the less time your money has to compound and grow.